 Safety nets in the EU and EA.
 Safety nets are in place in the euro area and the EU.
 In the euro area, the ESM is equipped with instruments that could be used, as needed, in a manner adapted to the nature of the symmetric shock caused by COVID 19.
-Subject to guidance from Leaders we agree to work on a Pandemic Crisis Support, based on the existing ECCL precautionary credit line and adjusted in light of this specific challenge, as a relevant safeguard for euro area Member States affected by this external shock.
-It would be available to all euro area Member States during these times of crisis, with standardised terms agreed in advance by the ESM Governing Bodies, by consensus, reflecting the current challenges, on the basis of up-front assessments by the European institutions.
-During the crisis, euro area Member States requesting support would commit to use this credit line to support domestic financing of costs strictly related to the COVID 19 crisis.
-Afterwards, euro area Member States would strengthen economic and financial fundamentals, consistent with the EU economic and fiscal coordination and surveillance frameworks, including any flexibility applied by the competent EU institutions.
+We propose to establish a Pandemic Crisis Support, based on the existing ECCL precautionary credit line and adjusted in light of this specific challenge, as a relevant safeguard for euro area Member States affected by this external shock.
+It would be available to all euro area Member States during these times of crisis, with standardised terms agreed in advance by the ESM Governing Bodies, reflecting the current challenges, on the basis of up-front assessments by the European institutions.
+The only requirement to access the credit line will be that euro area Member States requesting support would commit to use this credit line to support domestic financing of direct and indirect healthcare, cure and prevention related costs due to the COVID 19 crisis. .
 The provisions of the ESM Treaty will be followed.
-Access granted, initially around 2% of the respective Member’s GDP as of end-2019 as a benchmark, could be adjusted by the ESM Board of Governors in a consensual manner depending on the needs in view of the severity of the economic impact of the pandemic.
+Access granted will be 2% of the respective Member’s GDP as of end-2019, as a benchmark.
 With a mandate from the Leaders, we will strive to make this instrument available within two weeks, while respecting national procedures and constitutional requirements.
+The credit line will be available until the COVID 19 crisis is over.
+Afterwards, euro area Member States would remain committed to strengthen economic and financial fundamentals, consistent with the EU economic and fiscal coordination and surveillance frameworks, including any flexibility applied by the competent EU institutions.
 The Balance of Payments Facility can provide financial support to Member States that have not adopted the euro.
 It should be applied in a way which duly takes into account the special circumstances of the current crisis.

 SURE.
 In the spirit of solidarity and in light of the exceptional nature of the COVID -19 crisis, we agree on the need to establish, for the duration of the emergency, a temporary loan-based instrument for financial assistance under Article 122 of the Treaty on the Functioning of the European Union.
-We aim to make the instrument operational as soon as possible.
+We strive to make the instrument operational as soon as possible.
 In this context, we welcome the Commission proposal of 2 April to set-up a temporary instrument supporting Member States to protect employment in the specific emergency circumstances of the COVID-19 crisis.
 It would provide financial assistance during the time of the crisis, in the form of loans granted on favourable terms from the EU to Member States, of up to EUR 100 billion in total, building on the EU budget as much as possible, while ensuring sufficient capacity for Balance of Payments support, and on guarantees provided by Member States to the EU budget.
-The instrument could primarily support the efforts to protect workers and jobs, while respecting the national competences in the field of social security systems.
+The instrument could primarily support the efforts to protect workers and jobs, while respecting the national competences in the field of social security systems, and some health-related measures.
 This proposal should be taken forward without delay in the legislative process.
 The Member States’ position on this emergency instrument does not pre-judge the position on future proposals related to unemployment insurance.
-Consistent with its legal basis, access to the instrument will be discontinued once the Covid-19 emergency has passed.
+Consistent with its legal basis, access to the instrument will be discontinued once the COVID-19 emergency has passed.

 We agree that a coherent strategy in the EU is needed to support Member States’ efforts to return to a normal functioning of our societies and economies and to promote a relaunch of economic activity and investment to ensure sustainable growth.